saravich/anomaly_detection/README.md

 # Anomaly Portfolio (Classical & Lightweight)

-Image anomaly detection with a *production-ready* feel: classical SSIM/LBP pipelines, CLI tools, Docker, tests, CI, and a short PDF report.
-Ships with a tiny **synthetic dataset** so you can demo offline.
+Image anomaly detection with with a tiny synthetic dataset so you can demo offline.

 ## Quickstart